Ksimms912/UnemploymentGA/README.md

 sets up the data for it to be used in GIS.
 I use GIS to make heat maps of the unemployment rates for each map.
 The heatgif.py script makes the heat map gif from the png files made in GIS.
 The emissions_analyze.py cleans up the emissions data and prints out the total emissions by year.

+I added the .gif file to the repository so that there's an example to follow.

 #### Python Instructions- emissionsbyga.py

 1.)
 Import pandas as pd